-The purpose of the scholarships are to provide financial support for Americans to study in Norway.
-The aim is to support post-graduate study or research in areas of mutual importance to Norway and the United States.
-By awarding scholarships to american students or researchers, knowledge and understanding will increase, and it will strengthen the ties of friendship between the two countries.
+The purpose of the scholarships is to provide financial support for Americans to study in Norway.
+By supporting post-graduate study or research in areas of mutual importance to Norway and the United States we hope to bring the two countries closer.
+By awarding scholarships to American students or researchers, knowledge and understanding will increase, and it will strengthen the ties of friendship between the two countries.

 Every year, we offer up to ten scholarships to American students, based on merit and need.
 The amounts vary from $1 500 – $5 000.
 The size of the individual grants will depend on the research subject, purpose and the intended length of stay in Norway.